 Start here if you want the safest broad recommendation for this whole topic.

-Start here if your group wants a cheap co-op horror buy that still creates strong stories on night one.
+Start here if your group wants a cheap co-op horror buy that still creates strong stories on night one and feels easy to say yes to.

 Find the shortest route to the right game for tonight.